LivePersonInc/developer-center/pages/Documents/RichMessaging/ViberTemplates/carousel-template.md

   </tr>
   <tr>
     <td>action</td>
     <td>Actions are a list of applicative user actions on buttons, which will run on the consumer side and will help them to achieve their operation.
-Button actions for RCS cards and carousels can be set to Publish text, Link or Navigate</td>
+Button actions for Viber cards and carousels can be set to Publish text or Link</td>
     <td>Enum - “publishText”, “link”, “navigate”</td>
     <td>N</td>
   </tr>